Eyevinn/streaming-onboarding/README.md

 ## AI and Machine Learning

 - [How to Choose a Video AI Platform and Evaluate its Results:](http://www.streamingmedia.com/Articles/ReadArticle.aspx?ArticleID=128155) Meet the big four players in the video artificial intelligence space, then learn how they can speed up time-consuming tasks like generating metadata or creating transcriptions.

+- [Personalize the Experience:](https://medium.com/@eyevinntechnology/personalize-the-experience-37f991db2745) How to build a simple recommendation service.

 ## Hulu Live OTT Service